Common Cook Islands Trust Funding Errors

 Married grantors in community property states (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, Wisconsin) sometimes transfer community property assets to Cook Islands trusts without proper spousal consent or consideration of community property consequences.

 Married couples in community property states should involve both spouses in Cook Islands trust planning.
 Both spouses should sign trust documents and asset transfer paperwork.
-Consider whether a single joint trust or separate trusts for each spouse better serves the family’s objectives.
-Address community property characterization explicitly in planning documents to avoid later disputes about ownership interests.
+Community property characterization should be addressed explicitly in planning documents to avoid later disputes about ownership interests.

 Transferring Assets Subject to Existing Liens